-“I have key responsibility for maintaining several core products, two of which I was personally involved in developing.
-So usually the first part of my day is taken to make sure these products are running correctly and applying any necessary fixes, if needed.
+“I have a key responsibility for maintaining several core products, two of which I was personally involved in developing.
+So usually the first part of my day is taken to make sure these products are running correctly and applying any necessary fixes if needed.
 Yet the greater part of my day is taken with our recently launched new product development for the accounting department.
 Here are some of the details about that new product…”

 Example of how to best answer this question for entry-level candidates:

 “In my recent internship, I had a core project that was my key deliverable for the summer.
 So my workday was structured around the completion of that deliverable.
 So I’ll cover first an example of a workday early in the project and then I’ll also give you another example of a workday as I got closer to completion of the project…”

 Example source: collegegrad

 Final and Last Minute Tips for your Interview:

 1. Furthermore, while answering questions like this, try to make it sound convincing.
 Do not add any over the top details.
 You should also make use of the fact that all the tasks usually present in a “typical” day are not necessarily typical.
 Give the employer an idea that you are ready to tackle any sudden assignments you are given at any place and time and are not bound by your typical workday.
 Try to complete them in an orderly manner, and not haphazardly.

 For example, if you are applying for a job as a personal assistant state what are all the necessary duties that you do and what all duties should be done in a typical day.
 And if anything unexpected comes up, (like scheduling of a meeting), explain to them how you would arrange the task and make use of the resources present.